Mountain landscape in China

 Icon of woman with speech bubble

-Second Opinion Service
+Second Medical Opinion service

 Navigating the Chinese medical system isn’t always straightforward.
-So, when you need some reassurance, you can get an independent second opinion from the experts at Teladoc Health4
+So, when you need some reassurance, you can get an independent second medical opinion from the experts at Teladoc Health4

 Relocating to the heart of Shanghai or starting a family in the thriving expat community of Chaoyang, we’ve got something to suit you during the big changes in life.
 Here are some examples of who we cover: